dnr12974/Digital-Clock/README.md

 Alarm Clock Feature: Allow users to set alarms within the app.

 Resizable Window: Adjust the layout for better scalability on different devices.

+This project was assigned to me by Internpe.